leelabsg/KOGOworkshop/README.md

 3. Please copy all the example files in Example files in /BiO/kogo/data directory and the plink2 program in /BiO/kogo/apps/ to your directory. (cf .  cp -r /BiO/kogo/data/sglee/ ./ ,  cp /BiO/kogo/apps/plink2 ./)

 4. vcf.gz file and tbi files are needed in order to make single variant association test.
-If you want to make association tests on all of the variants in the plink files, use the following codes
+If you want to make association tests on all of the variants in the plink files you have, use the following codes

 <pre>
 <code>